Spooks creator reflects on the groundbreaking BBC spy series: 'The fat fryer moment was when we felt we had something special'

 Premiering on the 13th of May the following year, Spooks featured two notable British acting talents in Jenny Agutter (a multi-award winning Hollywood veteran) and Peter Firth (Oscar nominated for his role in 1977 film Equus, which also starred Agutter) but was fronted by three rising stars in their mid-to-late twenties: Keeley Hawes and David Oyelowo as junior case officers Zoe Reynolds and Danny Hunter, and Matthew Macfadyen as section chief Tom Quinn (named, as was Firth's character, for Wolstencroft's English teacher Harry Quinn).

 "Nobody really knew what would happen, or whether there’d be an appetite," Wolstencroft remembers.
 "And then we got 9.7 million people for the first episode.
 Suddenly it was everywhere, and it was thrilling.
 I was very lucky and very privileged to be able to tell a story that had as wide and supportive a launch as we did."

-It was arguably with its second outing, though, that Spooks seared itself onto the national consciousness with an episode which saw the character of Helen Flynn (Lisa Faulkner) brutally tortured and then killed by racist thug Robert Osbourne (Kevin McNally) – scenes which saw first Helen’s hand, then her hand, forced into a deep fat fryer aired after the 9pm watershed, but drew well over 100 complaints.
+It was arguably with its second outing, though, that Spooks seared itself onto the national consciousness with an episode which saw the character of Helen Flynn (Lisa Faulkner) brutally tortured and then killed by racist thug Robert Osbourne (Kevin McNally) – scenes which saw first Helen's hand, then her head, forced into a deep fat fryer aired after the 9pm watershed, but drew well over 100 complaints.

 "That [idea] came from Simon and I thinking of a sort of worst-case scenario for these characters," Wolstencroft explains.
 "Together, with Jane, we realised that the best place to do this was not at the end of the series – which is the conventional thing, because you save the best until last, right? – but to put it in episode two, and to fake out the audience.